danydownload/IoTProjectNetworkPerformanceEvaluation/README.md

 # IoT Project Network Performance Evaluation

-This project was created for the "IoT" class exam at UNIMORE university.
+This project was created for the "IoT" class exam at UNIMORE university by Daniele Tortoli.
 The aim of this project is to evaluate the network performance of WiFi and Bluetooth for the ESP32 microcontroller.

 The repository is divided into four branches: